junxian428/HTB_Certified_Junior_Cybersecurity_Associate/19. Security Monitoring & SIEM Fundamentals/11. Skills Assessment/README.md

 Go through the questions below and enter your answers.

 Please allow 3-5 minutes for Kibana to become available after spawning the target of the questions below.

+Navigate to http://[Target IP]:5601, click on the side navigation toggle, and click on "Dashboard".
+Review the "Failed logon attempts [All users]" visualization of the "SOC-Alerts" dashboard.
+Choose one of the following as your answer: "Nothing suspicious", "Consult with IT Operations", "Escalate to a Tier 2/3 analyst"

+Consult with IT Operations

++ 2  Navigate to http://[Target IP]:5601, click on the side navigation toggle, and click on "Dashboard".
+Review the "Failed logon attempts [Disabled user]" visualization of the "SOC-Alerts" dashboard.
+Choose one of the following as your answer: "Nothing suspicious", "Consult with IT Operations", "Escalate to a Tier 2/3 analyst"

+Escalate to a Tier 2/3 analyst

++ 2  Navigate to http://[Target IP]:5601, click on the side navigation toggle, and click on "Dashboard".
+Review the "Failed logon attempts [Admin users only]" visualization of the "SOC-Alerts" dashboard.
+Choose one of the following as your answer: "Nothing suspicious", "Consult with IT Operations", "Escalate to a Tier 2/3 analyst"

+Nothing suspicious

++ 2  Navigate to http://[Target IP]:5601, click on the side navigation toggle, and click on "Dashboard".
+Review the "RDP logon for service account" visualization of the "SOC-Alerts" dashboard.
+Choose one of the following as your answer: "Nothing suspicious", "Consult with IT Operations", "Escalate to a Tier 2/3 analyst"

+Escalate to a Tier 2/3 analyst

++ 2  Navigate to http://[Target IP]:5601, click on the side navigation toggle, and click on "Dashboard".
+Review the "User added or removed from a local group" visualization of the "SOC-Alerts" dashboard.
+Choose one of the following as your answer: "Nothing suspicious", "Consult with IT Operations", "Escalate to a Tier 2/3 analyst"

+Consult with IT Operations

++ 2  Navigate to http://[Target IP]:5601, click on the side navigation toggle, and click on "Dashboard".
+Review the "Admin logon not from PAW" visualization of the "SOC-Alerts" dashboard.
+Choose one of the following as your answer: "Nothing suspicious", "Consult with IT Operations", "Escalate to a Tier 2/3 analyst"

+Consult with IT Operations

++ 2  Navigate to http://[Target IP]:5601, click on the side navigation toggle, and click on "Dashboard".
+Review the "SSH Logins" visualization of the "SOC-Alerts" dashboard.
+Choose one of the following as your answer: "Nothing suspicious", "Consult with IT Operations", "Escalate to a Tier 2/3 analyst"

+Escalate to a Tier 2/3 analyst